Render vs Fly.io for Solo Developers

 Docker requirements.
 Render supports Docker but also auto-detects many runtimes (Node, Python, Go, Ruby, Rust) and builds from source.
 Fly.io strongly prefers Docker containers.
 If you don't already use Docker, Render has a gentler onboarding.
 If Docker is already in your workflow, Fly.io fits naturally.

 Database experience.
 Render offers managed PostgreSQL directly in the dashboard.
-The free tier gives 90 days, then it's $7/month for the smallest instance.
-Fly.io offers Postgres through fly postgres create, and you can also run SQLite with LiteFS for distributed reads.
-Both work fine, but Render's dashboard-driven database management is simpler.
+The free database lasts 30 days from creation, then the smallest paid tier, Basic-256mb, is $6 per month, with Basic-1gb at $19 per month if you need more headroom.
+Fly.io has you run Postgres yourself on a Machine through fly postgres create, where you pay for the compute plus $0.15 per GB-month of volume storage, and you can also run SQLite with LiteFS for distributed reads.
+Both work fine, but Render's dashboard-driven, fully managed database is simpler to keep alive.

 When to Choose Render